October 19, 2018

 Jenny Sabin Creates an Otherworldly Wonderland for Peroni Pop Up

-The installation, drawing from technology used in the multi-disciplinary designer’s winning pavilion for MoMA PS1 last year, makes its first stop in New York this weekend.
+The installation, drawing from technology used in the designer’s winning pavilion for MoMA PS1 last year, makes its first stop in New York this weekend.

 Of all the pavilions constructed for MoMA PS1’s annual Young Architects Program, one of the most memorable was Jenny Sabin’s delicate Lumen installation.
 Using a high-tech photo-luminescent fiber, the multidisciplinary designer created an enigmatic 3D knit canopy of gently undulating tendrils under which museumgoers could dance and congregate over the course of the summer.
 “People really owned the project and fell in love with it,” Sabin recalls.
 “It framed collective space.”